lumapps/metrx/README.md

-    -c, --custom-path [custom-path]      Path to custom path configuration file -o, --output-format [output-format]  The desired output format (default: table) --output-file [output-file]          Whether we want to export data in a file, and the desired path to the file --no-headless                        Defines if we dont want to use puppeteer headless mode -h, --help                           output usage information
+    -c, --custom-path [custom-path]      Path to custom path configuration file -o, --output-format [output-format]  The desired output format (default: table) --output-file [output-file]          Whether we want to export data in a file, and the desired path to the file --wait-until [wait-until]            The waitUntil value of the Page.reload options accepted by puppeteer --no-headless                        Defines if we dont want to use puppeteer headless mode -h, --help                           output usage information
 ```